-In 2014 KUNST HAUS WIEN is once again supporting a Hundertwasser exhibition: The Arken Museum in Ishoj near Copenhagen is presenting works by Hundertwasser until the beginning of June.
+In 2014 KUNST HAUS WIEN is once again supporting a Hundertwasser exhibition: The Arken Museum in Ishoj near Copenhagen is presenting works by Hundertwasser until 7 September 2014.
 Appropriately to Copenhagen’s being named the "European Green Capital" of 2014, the Arken Museum has placed particular emphasis on Hundertwasser’s nature-friendly and people-friendly architecture.
 In this respect, curator Andrea Rygg Karberg came up with a brilliant idea: She asked the architect Stefano Boeri, whose project "Bosco Verticale" (Vertical Forrest) is currently under construction in Milan, whether he was aware of the direct relation between his metropolitan reforestation project, which integrates greenery and trees into the architecture, and Hundertwasser’s "tree tenant" concept.
 Hundertwasser demonstrated this concept during the Milan Triennial of 1973 by planting about 15 trees in apartments on Via Manzoni.
 Stefano Boeri agreed that Hundertwasser’s architecture models of 1974 could be seen as precursors of Bosco Verticale.
 The following is a quote from a short text that Boeri wrote for the exhibition at the Arken Museum:

 The "Vertical Forest" that I designed for the area of Porta Nuova will become one of the symbols of a new relationship between humans and trees and will be a tribute to Friedensreich Hundertwasser and his extraordinary rhapsodic battle against the gloom and the rigidity of a determinist reason and devoid of pathos.